CiciliaJoseph242003/MachineLearningProjects/README.md

 ---

 ### 🍽️ [Restaurant Recommendation System](./Restaurant%20Recommendation%20System/)
-Suggest restaurants based on your preferred cuisine using a content-based filtering approach.
+> Suggest restaurants based on your preferred cuisine using a content-based filtering approach.
-Utilizes cosine similarity and feature combination for personalized recommendations.
+> Utilizes cosine similarity and feature combinations for personalized recommendations.
 → [Go to Project Folder](./Restaurant%20Recommendation%20System/)

 ---